tool-mountain/laravel-localized-routes/.github/SECURITY.md

 # Security Policy

-If you discover any security related issues, please email ivan@codezero.be instead of using the issue tracker.
+If you discover any security related issues, please email roj@vroe.men instead of using the issue tracker.